Chicken with Cider and Bacon Sauce is one of our favorite recipes to make for dinner.

 Remove the bacon from the pan & fry up that chicken in the small amount of bacon grease that accumulated.

-Remove the chicken and tuck it into some foil to keep it warm.
-Add onion, apple cider and chicken broth to the pan and boil until it reduces a bit.
-Add the bacon and the sauce is done.
+Remove the cooked chicken from the pan and tuck it into some foil to keep it warm.
+Add the onion, apple cider and chicken broth to the pan and boil until it reduces a bit.
+Add the bacon the pan, stir and the sauce is done.
+If you would like to have more sauce than is pictured here, plan to double the sauce ingredients and you will end up with a lot more.
+Some people like more bacon too.
+It’s up to you!

 Chicken with Cider and Bacon Sauce